madfam-io/plinto/apps/docs/content/guides/authentication/mfa.md

 }
 ```

-This comprehensive MFA guide provides everything needed to implement secure multi-factor authentication with Plinto, from basic setup to advanced security features and testing strategies.
+This comprehensive MFA guide provides everything needed to implement secure multi-factor authentication with Janua, from basic setup to advanced security features and testing strategies.